developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/camera/index.md

 Choose a picture from the album.

 ####Parameters
 <ul><li>propertyMap : <span class='text-info'>HASH</span> <span class='label label-info'>Optional</span><p>Provide a set of properties to configure an image, for example to specify the image size or color mode.
 In WM/CE,Android devices user can only specify the outputFormat in the property bag.
 Valid `properties` for this parameter are the properties available to this API module.
-Check the <a href='#api-camera?Properties'>property section</a> for applicable properties.
+Check the <a href='../camera#properties'>property section</a> for applicable properties.
 Not providing properties to this function will use the Camera's default properties, or those previously set on the Camera instance.</p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>

 ####Callback
 Async Callback Returning Parameters: <span class='text-info'>HASH</span></p><ul><ul><li>status : <span class='text-info'>STRING</span><p>Whether or not the image was successfully chosen from the gallery.
 The returned string will be one of 'ok', 'cancel' or 'error'. </p></li><li>imageUri : <span class='text-info'>STRING</span><p>If the specified 'outputFormat' was 'image' then this field is the URI to the taken image stored on the device.
 If the specified 'outputFormat' was 'dataUri' then this field will be the image encoded as a Data URI, If the specified 'outputFormat' was 'imagePath' then this field will have the image path on the device.
 User can use image path to transfer image over http.
 Platforms: